 Get started today

-If you have any questions about working with children, contact Dr. Judith Geizhals.
-As a highly trained child psychologist in Great Neck and New York City, she has assisted many children and many parents in their relationships with their children.Please share this post!
+If you have any questions about self-esteem for girls or boys, contact Dr. Judith Geizhals.
+As a highly trained child psychologist, Dr. Geizhals has assisted many children and has helped many parents build improved relationships with their children.
+Dr. Geizhals has offices in Great Neck and New York City.Please share this post!